-Prices of New Homes Gain in Portland, Sales Drop According to Latest Data
+Latest Numbers Show Prices of New Homes Rise in Portland, Sales Decline

-As a percentage of overall housing closings, new home closings made up 9.0%.
-This is down from the 10.4% of closings a year earlier.
-Following a year-over-year rise in November, closings of new and existing homes dipped year-over-year in December.
+Of the total number of closings, new home closings made up 4.3%.
+As a part of the whole, new home closings were 5.1% a year earlier.
+Following a year-over-year decline in April, closings of new and existing homes also dropped year-over-year in May.

 Pricing and Mortgage Trends

 The average per-unit price of newly sold homes gained year-over-year to $366,363 in May, up 14.5% from last year.
 This surge compares to a 3.6% decline in April from a year earlier.

 Average mortgage size on new homes declined year-over-year in contrast to new home prices.
 Average mortgage size dropped by 10.0% from a year earlier, settling at $238,588 in May.
 In April 2014, average mortgage size on newly sold homes saw a 5.3% decline from a year earlier.